 What to know about the man charged with trying to assassinate Trump in Florida

-A man charged with attempting to assassinate President Donald Trump in South Florida last year was back in court this week, asking a federal judge to let him represent himself
+What to know about the man charged with trying to assassinate Trump on a Florida golf course

+Secret Service agents stationed a few holes up from where Trump was playing golf noticed the muzzle of an AK-style rifle

-A man charged with attempting to assassinate President Donald Trump in South Florida last year was back in court this week, asking a federal judge to let him represent himself, as prosecutors tried to block him from introducing irrelevant evidence during trial.
+A man accused of attempting to assassinate President Donald Trump in South Florida last year was back in court this week, seeking to represent himself.

-Ryan Routh's court-appointed federal public defenders on Thursday asked to be taken off the case, saying he had refused repeated attempts to meet with their team.
+Ryan Routh's court-appointed federal public defenders requested to be removed from the case on Thursday, citing his repeated refusal to meet with their team.

-Separately, prosecutors trying the case asked a judge ahead of the September trial to rule out the introduction of inadmissible evidence, such as Routh's previous writings, that may unfairly influence jurors.
-The judge was planning to hear arguments over that matter on Friday.
+Separately, prosecutors involved in the case asked a judge, ahead of the September trial, to prevent the introduction of inadmissible evidence, such as Routh's past writings, which they argue could unfairly influence jurors.
+The judge was scheduled to hear arguments on this matter on Friday.

 Here’s what to know about the case.